mitsuba-renderer/mitsuba3/docs/src/developer_guide/polarization.rst

         }
     }

 | 4.
-When compiling Mitsuba 2 in a polarized variant, all ``Spectrum`` types are supposed to be Mueller matrices, even though for many plugins this is either not yet implemented or it is unclear how to do so.
-For instance, what Mueller matrix should be returned when querying an environment map emitter?
-| In these cases, the following wrapper can be used to turn any unpolarized color representation into a valid Mueller matrix where just its :math:`(1, 1)` entry is used.
+Another helper function returns a depolarizing Mueller matrix (with only its :math:`(1, 1)` entry used) where the input is usually an ``UnpolarizedSpectrum`` value.
+| This is obviously used in places where we want materials to act as depolarizers, e.g. in the case of a Lambertian diffuse material.
+However, there are also many BSDFs where it is currently not clear how they should interact with polarized light, or the functionality is not yet implemented.
+For now, these all act as depolarizers.
+Lastly, this is also used for light sources, as they currently all emit completely unpolarized light in Mitsuba 2.

 .. code-block:: cpp
     :linenos:

     // From `include/mitsuba/core/spectrum.h`

-    // Turn a spectrum into a Mueller matrix representation that only has a non-zero
-    // (1,1) entry.
-For all non-polarized modes, this is the identity function. template <typename T>
+    template <typename T>
-    auto unpolarized(const T &s) {
+    auto depolarizer(const T &s = T(1)) {
         if constexpr (is_polarized_v<T>) {
             T result = ek::zero<T>();
             result(0, 0) = s(0, 0);